Guidelines for Managers - Sickness Absence

 - Refer to HR Department and Occupational Health Adviser

-Further information is available in our Practical Guide to Managing Absence - see related links for the full guide or click on the links below to take you to the appropriate place in the Guide:
+Further information is available in our Practical Guide to Managing Absence - see related links for the full guide.

 Formal / Informal Action Guidelines

 - Line Managers (supervisors, section heads, etc.) are the people best placed to manage absence in their areas of responsibility.

 - Every employee has a responsibility to attend for work when she/he is fit to do so.

 The management of sickness absence is not always an easy and straightforward process.
 It is important to treat each case individually.
 There is no one easy answer to effective absence management.
 The University works to ensure that factors relating to the workplace and work process do not adversely impact on sickness levels.
 Managers need to ensure that they use a variety of methods to control and minimise absence levels.

 The essential elements of managing sickness absence are:

 - Publicising the absence procedure

 - Keeping accurate records in LAMS

 - Establishing a clear plan of action